 The battery also needs some time to be fully charged, which in other words, means that you may be taking more time to wipe the garden with a battery version leaf blower.

-However, Greenworks also has more powerful leaf blowers that run on a battery, which can run for up to one hour and have much higher CFM and blowing speed.
+However, Greenworks also has more powerful leaf blowers that run on a battery, running for up to one hour and having much higher CFM and blowing speed.

-With just one press of a button, your new blower is ready to clean your yard.
+With just one button press, your new blower is ready to clean your yard.

 The version with a brushless motor is a much better option.
 But it also costs three times more than the 40V version without a brushless motor.
 With the brushless motor version, you can also use a leaf blower as a vacuum.

 It is highly recommended to use the basic models on a hard surface.
 They won’t be as efficient as on the hard surface.
 If you want, you can use them on the grass.